NidhitheCoder/crown-cloth-app/README.md

     ```

 - takeEvery - It listen for every actions of a specific type that we pass to it.
-- call - call creates a plain object describe the function call.
+- call - Call creates a plain object describe the function call.
+- take - Unless takeEvery we dont need to pass to anything in the second argument.